Student Deadline to SGS:

 You can apply for an emergency grant at any time throughout the year.
 Before you apply, we encourage you to speak to someone from your home department, such as your supervisor or your graduate coordinator.
 They may be able to help you with other sources of financial assistance and/or provide useful advice.

 You may normally only apply for an emergency grant once per academic year.
 New and compelling information would be required for a second application.
-If you do believe that your situation warrants a second application, please contact the financial counsellor.
+If you do believe that your situation warrants a second application, please contact the financial advisor.

 Normally, emergency grants that are awarded will first be applied to fees or institutional loans that are outstanding.
 Upon request (see section 2 of the application form), you may be able to receive payment personally.
 Please ensure you have your current mailing address updated on ROSI to avoid delays in the event that you are awarded funding.